AurelienVALENTIN/OMERO_walkthrough/README.md

 With OMERO.web, you can create your own webclient ***to connect to your server anywhere***.

-Everything you need to install OMERO.web should be **[here](https://omero.readthedocs.io/en/stable/sysadmins/unix/install-web/web-deployment.html).**.
-Then, start, stop or restart your webclint with `omero web start`, `omero web stop` and `omero web restart`.
+Everything you need to install OMERO.web should be **[here](https://omero.readthedocs.io/en/stable/sysadmins/unix/install-web/web-deployment.html)**.
+Then, start, stop or restart your webclient with `omero web start`, `omero web stop` and `omero web restart`.

 Again, pay attention to the Ice version (see above).

-In this step `omero web config nginx --http "${WEBPORT}" –servername "${WEBSERVER_NAME}" > /opt/omero/web/omero-web/nginx.conf.tmp` be careful to the line break when copying and, if necessary, create the file first in a folder where you have all permissions before moving it to the right repository.
+In the step `omero web config nginx --http "${WEBPORT}" –servername "${WEBSERVER_NAME}" > /opt/omero/web/omero-web/nginx.conf.tmp`, be careful to the line break when copying and, if necessary, create the file first in a folder where you have all permissions before moving it to the right repository.

 Finally, if you get this error:
 ```